Everything You Must Know About Church Security – A Comprehensive Guide

 10.2 Restrict access to minors

 Unfortunately, children may get stuck in the middle of domestic and custody issues between parents.
-It is necessary to restrict access to children to teachers and the parent who initially dropped them off.
+It is necessary to restrict access to children to teachers and the parents who initially dropped them off.
 The best way to do this is to create a drop-off and check-out process.
 There are online options for this, but you can also do it with a printed form and stickers to keep it simple.

 10.3 Collect vital information